 We welcome women from every section of every Leeds community, and around one third of those we help are from the BAME community.
-In response, around 40% of our therapists are from the BAME community, and all of our practitioners have specialist knowledge of issues affecting different ethnic, cultural and economic groups, and we can provide interpreters too.
+In response, a significant proportion of our staff are from the BAME community, and all of our practitioners have specialist knowledge of issues affecting different ethnic, cultural and economic groups, and we can provide interpreters too.

 Internally, we’re committed to caring in a way that is inclusive, sensitive and in line with the very latest best practice.
 We’ve made anti-racist practice a compulsory agenda item at our board meetings, and we’re now actively reviewing our work to create a service free from unconscious racism.
 Improving the mental health of black women is the official focus of our 40th anniversary research project.

 In line with the Equality Act 2012 it is the policy of WCTS that we will not discriminate, or give less favourable treatment, to service users, employees, visitors and job applicants in respect to age, race, religion or belief, sexual orientation, gender reassignment, disability, pregnancy or maternity and marital status or civil partnership.

 We are ensuring access to opportunities to all.